ppjotrek/RSA/README.md

 RSA algorithm implementation in javascript.
 Has some nice UI!

-FOR NOW: displays RSA algorithm variables, will be updated
+FOR NOW: displays RSA algorithm variables, encodes message to ASCII values and encrypts the message with RSA values generated randomly.

+TBA:

+- decrypting
+- separate generating keys (without encrypting)